 My boss learned about this and she then introduced her ob gynecologist to us.
-I have gone through a series of blood tests, general ultrasound imaging and the magnetic resonance imaging scans.
+I have gone through a series of blood tests, general ultrasound and the MRI scans.

 Thank God for the introduction of the medical insurance to the human race!
 The diagnostic tests were way too expensive.
 We were grateful because every examination was covered by the insurance company.
 Whew!

 My next appointment with the doctor was a week after my last test.
 And those seven days were pure torture.
 My mind was filled with negative thoughts.